drupal-media/handbook/modules/flysystem/intro.md

 When the file field is rendered by Drupal (e.g. because the content or media entity having that file field is requested by a site visitor) then the file will be served up to your visitor, exactly as if it were stored on your server.
 All the Drupal field formatters, theming, etc. work exactly as normal.

-## File access control
+## Private file access control

-Flysystem storage works like private files in drupal 8.
+With the configuration above, Flysystem storage works like private files in Drupal 8.
 It restricts access to the original files and lets Drupal and its modules control access to the files.

 Instead of rendering a URL directly to a file at its location (e.g. https://mybucket.s3.amazonaws.com/myfile.mp3), it renders instead a URL on your webserver (e.g. http://mywebserver.com/system/files/myfile.mp3).
 Requests to this URL are intercepted by Drupal, which uses its standard and configurable access control logic to decide whether or not to return the file or an "Access denied" message.